jckuri/Heroku_FastAPI/README.md

 **Machine Learning DevOps Engineer Nanodegree<br/>
 https://classroom.udacity.com/nanodegrees/nd0821**

-# A more thorough explanation of the rubric item I failed

 ### The API must implement GET and POST.
 GET must be on the root domain and give a greeting and POST on a different path that does model inference.

 ```